FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Abstract

 \section{Abstract}

-Fairness-aware learning aims at constructing classifiers that not only make accurate predictions, but do not to discriminate against specific groups.
+Fairness-aware learning aims at constructing classifiers that not only make accurate predictions, but also do not discriminate against specific groups.
 It is a fast-growing area of machine learning with far-reaching societal impact.
 However, existing fair learning methods are vulnerable to accidental or malicious artifacts in the training data, which can cause them to unknowingly produce unfair classifiers.
-In this work we address the problem of fair learning from unreliable training data in the robust multisource setting, where the available training data comes from multiple sources, a fraction of which might be not representative of the true data distribution.
-We introduce FLEA, a filtering-based algorithm that allows the learning system to identify and suppress those data sources that would have a negative impact on fairness or accuracy if they were used for training.
+In this work we address the problem of fair learning from unreliable training data in the robust multisource setting, where the available training data comes from multiple sources, a fraction of which might not be representative of the true data distribution.
+We introduce FLEA, a filtering-based algorithm that identifies and suppresses those data sources that would have a negative impact on fairness or accuracy if they were used for training.
+As such, FLEA is not a replacement of prior fairness-aware learning methods but rather an augmentation that makes any of them robust against unreliable training data.
 We show the effectiveness of our approach by a diverse range of experiments on multiple datasets.
-Additionally we prove formally that --given enough data-- \method protects the learner against unreliable data as long as the fraction of affected data sources is less than half.
+Additionally, we prove formally that --given enough data-- \method protects the learner against corruptions as long as the fraction of affected data sources is less than half.
+Our source code and documentation are available at \href{https://github.com/ISTAustria-CVML/FLEA}{\url{https://github.com/ISTAustria-CVML/FLEA}}.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}